 I use Afrihost and have a 10Mbps capped package, as well as a VOX Telecom capped account.
 I switch between the two because both become congested at times.
 Hoping for fibre in our area soon.

 I have found Safari in the Mac environment perfect.
 Good handling of bookmarks between devices; excellent password autofill capability and other productivity enhancements.
 I also enjoy the ability to open multiple private windows, this allows me to log on to my various systems with multiple accounts and test each account and security context in a sandbox environment.
 I also appreciate the ability to zoom text on the web for readability and get a crisp result.
 In the windows world IE is my choice of course.
-I have not taken to Chrome yet; but I hear it is fast and reliable as well.
+I am also taking to Chrome; it is fast and reliable as well.